qaul/qaul.net/docs/http-api/src/http-api/_intro.md

 URL's always use the model name in singular.
 If the return is an array of multiple objects or object id's then the field name is in plural.

+The model content has the following JSON structure:

+* `id` contains the model ID as a string: `"id": "ID_STRING"`
+* one to one relationships should reference the model name in singular with the referenced ID string: `"model_name": "ID_STRING"`
+* one to many relationships should be built using the model name in plural followed by an array of the referenced ID's: `"model_names": [ ARRAY_OF_ID_STINGS ]`

 ### Request